GioCities

 In an effort to gather as much information as I could about this, I reached out to some of the people who definitely did work on Act 7 to get their perspective.

-According to another source I was able to contact (that wishes to remain anonymous, of course), the final animation team was given the project under exactly those circumstances.
+So, which is it?
+According to another source I was able to contact (who wishes to remain anonymous, of course), the final animation team was given the project under exactly the latter, suspicious set of circumstances.
 They weren’t told who worked on it previously and weren’t allowed to contact the people who did the original animatics:

 Gio: